fnk0/LibraryDexCount/README.md

 A empty Android app with the App Compact v7 library has: 14439 methods.

+The count for each library by itself was done taking in consideration the following formula:

+Empty Project + App Compact v7 = 14439 - (Total Methods after compilation with the library)

 ### Android Support Libraries

 ##### AppCompact v7:22.2.0: 11736 methods